rjpbonnal/torque_rm/README.md

 `/qstat/:job_id/del` Removes the `job_id` from the queue.
 If the `job_id` does not exist will return 404

+### Interacting from CLI

+To perform a query or call a fucntion use `curl` setting the content type.
+Extension `.json` is not considering for now, why?
+Read [What-is-the-correct-json-content-type](http://stackoverflow.com/questions/477816/what-is-the-correct-json-content-type) discussion on [Stackoverflow](http://stackoverflow.com/)

+curl -H "Content-type: application/json"  "http://localhost:4567/qstat"

+### WebApp

+A web application is under development and it will let you interact with you TORQUE/PBS server in a more fancy way, be patient and give us your feedback or request functionalities.
+A list of supported html pages:

+* get: /qstat

+### HowIsItMade

+[Sinatra](http://www.sinatrarb.com/) is the low level framework used for developing the REST API and the web infrastructure.
+[Twitter Bootstrap](http://getbootstrap.com/) is used to make the web app nice and fancy.

 ## Contributing to torque_rm